tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Communicating with authors

-[Volume editors](#volume-editors) will by default communicate with submitting authors.
-[Session coordinators](#session-coordinator) may opt-in to take on responsibility for this process with authors during the review.
+[Volume editors](#volume-editors) will communicate with submitting authors.
 [Session Editors](#session-editors) should work with their SC to convey additional observations or questions about a review that may not appear in the comments in ARPHA.
 Please be constructive and civil in all communications (comments and emails) with authors and remember TDWG's [Code of Conduct](/about/code-of-conduct/).
 Email authors through

 - `Send Feedback` button - changes status of abstract to `draft` and returns control to authors.
 Editors will not see a true reflection of the editorial changes they have made/suggested when the abstract status is `draft`.
 - `Email Co-authors` button - does not change status of the abstract; may be used at any time while the abstract is in ARPHA.
 Recipients do not see who else may have received the same email and the person sending the email does not get a copy.
 Not recommended for use if you think authors are not receiving/seeing emails from pensoft.net.